TriLea/AyumiWebsite/README.md

 ### A small website for a small buisness
 ### Check it out at: [OnlyWan](OnlyWanDogs.com)

-I made a website for a small buisnes, I tried to make it with react initially because I wanted to use so cool libraries such as react router and react spring parallax.
+I made a website for a small buisnes, I tried to make it with react initially because I wanted to use some cool libraries such as react router and react spring parallax.
 I also wanted to setup multilanguage pages as components that I could return with javascript

 I later found out it was not worth the effort, I faced problems with everything from compatibility, hosting, rendering, and basically everything